acmephp/symfony-bundle/README.md

 > After regenerating a certificate you have to reload the web server to take the changes into account.

-> If you use a dedicated cron file in `/etc/cron.d/` be carrefull of the certificate storage location (configured by default in the `$HOME` directory) which is related to the user who run the command.

 Configuration reference
 -----------------------